bobgott/IOIImport/DDWikiImportConfig-readme.md

 # DDWikiImportConfig.xml Format
-DDWikiImportConfig.xml describes content and format for IOI_Import output xml file.
+DDWikiImportConfig.xml describes content and format for the resultant IOI Import xml file.
 ## *Background:* Node Structure for the IOI_Import output xml file
-* The IOI_Import output xml file will have 2 types of XML nodes, 'Group' and 'Item'.
+* The IOI import xml file will have 2 types of XML nodes, 'Group' and 'Item'.
     * **Group**: A parent node corresponding to a summary Confluence page that is not a field or lookup
       * Groups are summary pages that represent collections (e.g. children) of Items and other Groups.
       * A Group will display as a tree node in the DD wiki navigation bar.